Top Data Science Courses 2020

 The real questions are:

-- Will enrolling in full-time courses yield better results or opting for self-paced learning adds more value?
+1. Will enrolling in full-time courses yield better results or opting for self-paced learning add more value?

 Let’s see.

 For the first question, enrolling in on-campus full-fledged courses is a good idea.
-But if you are looking to learn Data Science as a novice, and conscious about ROI, then we will say opting for a professional certification course is better.
+But if you want to learn Data Science as a novice and are conscious about ROI, we will say opting for a professional certification course is better.
 You get to learn at your own pace.

 For instance, if you are learning on AnalytixLabs, you get:

-- Extensive and industry-relevant based on latest trends
+• Extensive and industry-relevant based on the latest trends

 Coming to the second question – Yes.
 Learning is the right way to go.
-If you are working and are looking to change your career, a professional course is perfect.
+A professional course is perfect if you are working and looking to change your career.
 If you have the bandwidth to take off from your job and do an on-campus course, that’s great too.

 If you are a novice, follow our guide on How To Become a Data Scientist to get started asap.